-Senior leadership pay is increased annually in line with any general increase given to teaching staff, subject to Board agreement.
+The pay of key management personnel is increased annually in line with any general increase given to teaching staff, subject to Board agreement.
 The Headteacher's performance management is conducted by the Chair and one other Trustee.
 The Headteacher conducts performance management of other senior staff.